Mouse macrophages

 Our Research

-1. Rewiring host response pathways to counteract infections
+1. Rewiring host response pathways for autonomous defense of bacterial and viral infections

-The innate immune response serves as an early defence mechanism activated by a wide range of pathogens.
+The innate immune response serves as an early defense mechanism activated by a wide range of pathogens.
 We engineer synthetic regulatory pathways by integrating the cellular cascade of the innate immune response with synthetic regulatory modules.
-This approach allows us to effectively rewire cellular signalling cascades to render infections visible and achieve therapeutic outcomes in a precisely controlled, on-demand fashion.
-Furthermore, harnessing the toolbox of synthetic biology allows modulating therapeutic responses, e.g. to amplify and/or sustain, thereby enhancing the overall outcome.
-Through this strategy, we create theranostic cells that are able to recognise infection-specific signals and respond with efficient therapeutic actions that counteract infection and/or infection-related pathological responses.
+This approach allows us to effectively rewire cellular signaling cascades to render infections visible and achieve therapeutic outcomes in a precisely controlled, autonomous on-demand fashion.
+Furthermore, the toolbox of synthetic biology is harnessed for modulating therapeutic responses against viral and bacterial infections, e.g. to amplify and/or sustain responses, thereby enhancing the overall outcome.
+Through this strategy, we also create theranostic cells that are able to recognize infection-specific signals and respond with efficient therapeutic actions that counteract infection and/or infection-related pathological responses.

-2. Cell-mediated delivery and controlled release of drugs
+2. Cell-mediated drug delivery and locally controlled release

-3. Investigating host’s response to human restricted viruses
+3. Host’s response to human restricted viruses using advanced in vitro models

 Studying human-restricted infections requires the use of human cells, yet the availability and quality of these cells are often limited.
 The MSYS research group develops strategies to expand human cells while maintaining their cell-type-specific properties.
 By integrating these cells into 2D/3D (co-)culture systems, we can uncover the host’s responses and the infection-related consequences on cellular functions within predictive model systems.
 Current research is focused on SARS-CoV-2, as well as herpesvirus infections such as HCMV and KSHV.
 Ultimately, these systems are refined to test and validate novel antiviral compounds.